wp-plugins/my-optional-modules/readme.txt

 *	Alter the behavior of the recent posts widget
 *	Set the homepage as a post
 *	enable Disqus for comments
-*	Google Analytics / Alexa Verification / Bing Validation
+*	Google Analytics/Verification / Alexa Verification / Bing Validation
 *	Random post URL

 = Exclude Posts =